 1917 - We also visited Edgeley Park when our Wartime League fixture ended goalless.

 We have had two big wins on this day in recent years.

 2002 - A Rio Ferdinand own goal, brace from Emile Heskey and an injury time Michael Owen strike handed us a 4-0 win at Leeds United.

 2001 - We beat West Ham United 3-0 at home, a game which saw the relatively unusual sight of a substitute himself being substituted, Nick Barmby in this case.
 Vladimír Šmicer opened the scoring, with Robbie Fowler netting twice.

 Even at the Etihad

 2013 - We drew 2-2 at Manchester City.
-Edin Džeko opened the scoring with ex-Sky Blue Daniel Sturridge and Steven Gerrard putting us in front before Sergio Agüero levelled the scores after Pepe Reina rashly rushed off his line, one of his six goals past us to date.
+Edin Džeko opened the scoring with one of his five strikes against the reds.
+Ex-Sky Blue Daniel Sturridge and Steven Gerrard put us in front before Sergio Agüero levelled the scores after Pepe Reina rashly rushed off his line, one of his seven goals past us to date.

 1973 – We were held to a goalless draw by City in an FA Cup Fourth Round tie at Anfield, before being knocked out in the replay four days later.